MelisAnaturk/CMIC_deep_learning_projects/README.md

 ```example.sh```  contains an example script that you can use to submit your DL job

  If you need a short interactive session for debugging you can request using ```qrsh```:

 ``` qrsh -l tmem=4G,gpu=true,h_rt=0:30:0 -pe gpu 2```
+Where this line would request 2 gpus for 30 minutes (max tmem of 4G).

 ## 8. Evaluating model performance
 You can monitor the progress of training through plots of your learning curve of your model..